Vermont Emergency First Responder

 Over a course of three days, Friday – Sunday, you will be learning CPR, assessments, basic vital signs, oxygen administration, and oxygen, preparation, basic 101 splinting, wound care, medication administration, airway management, ambulance overview, and ambulance driving.

 You must show competency in all subjects to pass the program.
 The field training officer must sign and approve skill sets and knowledge.
-You will not have to take a NREMT written test or simulation.
+You will not have to take a written test.

 In order to maintain your skill sets and membership status, you are required to attend Arlington Rescue Squad in-house training.